rajvipulraj401/WebDevFullNotes/FrontEnd_iNTV/HTML5/Readme.md

-❌❌❌❌no write detailed❌❌❌❌❌❌

-**DetailedAns** -HTML lists are used to group related items together.
+ -HTML lists are used to group related items together.
 They help in organizing content in a structured manner, making it easier for users to read and understand.
 The three main types of lists in HTML are:

 1. **Ordered List**:
    - Displays elements in a numbered format.